 Date of Award:

 Doctor of Philosophy (PhD)

 Special Education and Rehabilitation

-Kaitlin Bundock (committee chair), Timothy A. Slocum (committee chair)
+Kaitlin Bundock (Committee Co-Chair), Timothy A. Slocum (Committee Co-Chair)

 Timothy A. Slocum